MarteXcoin-documentation/Documentation/wallets/index.rst

 .. figure:: img/mydashwallet-opened.png
    :width: 400 px

-   My Dash Wallet
+   My MarteX Wallet

 Text Wallets
 ============

-Text wallets (or SMS wallets) allow users without smartphones or internet access to transact in Dash using text messages on simple feature phones.
-Innovative shortcodes, usually in collaboration with national mobile service providers, make it relatively simple to create transactions to both send and receive Dash.
+Text wallets (or SMS wallets) allow users without smartphones or internet access to transact in MarteX using text messages on simple feature phones.
+Innovative shortcodes, usually in collaboration with national mobile service providers, make it relatively simple to create transactions to both send and receive MarteX.

 .. toctree::
    :maxdepth: 1